-B. Year To Include the Credit Or Refund In Income.-When you claim a credit or refund, you must include it in your gross income to the extent it resulted in a reduction of your income tax.
-The year in which you include it depends upon your method of accounting.

-1. Cash Method. --- If you use the cash method, include the amount of credit in gross income for the tax year in which you file the tax return that claims the credit.
+B. Year To Include the Credit Or Refund In Income. - When you claim a credit or refund, you must include it in your gross income to the extent that it reduced your income tax.
+The year you include it depends on your method of accounting.
+This rule does not apply to the credit claimed on line 1.
+1. Cash Method.-If you use the cash method, include the amount of the credit in gross income in the tax year that you file the tax return claiming the credit.
 If you file an amended return, or if you file a claim for credit or refund (and claim the credit for the tax), include the refund that results from the credit in your gross income for the tax year you receive it.

-Accrual Method.-If you use the accrual method, figure the amount of the credit or refund due at the close of your tax year.
+2. Accrual Method. - If you use the accrual method, figure the amount of the credit or refund due at the close of your tax year.
 Include it in income, even if you have not filed a claim for refund.

-C. What Gasoline to Include.-You may claim credit for Federal excise tax on gasoline or gasohol for farm uses, commercial fishing vessel uses, off-highway business uses, intercity, local, or school bus uses, qualified taxicab use, and commercial or certain helicopter aviation uses.
+C. What Gasoline To Include. - You may claim credit for Federal excise tax on gasoline or gasohol for farm uses, commercial fishing vessel uses, off-highway business uses, intercity, local, or school bus uses, qualified taxicab use, and commercial or certain helicopter aviation uses.

-1. Farm Use. -You may claim a credit for gasoline used for farming on a trade or business farm in the United States in the amount of 4¢ or 9¢, whichever paid, a gallon.
+1. Farm Use.-You may claim a credit for gasoline used for farming in a trade or business farm in the United States in the amount of 9¢ a gallon.
 (See instruction C. 7. for aviation fuel used for farming.)
-Such farms include the following:

-- Stock, dairy, poultry, fur-bearing animal, and truck farms. - Plantations, ranches, nurseries, ranges, and greenhouses.
+Such farms include the following: stock, dairy, poultry, fur-bearing animals, truck farms, plantations, ranches, nurseries, ranges, greenhouses, and orchards.